mtcaptcha-public/MTCaptcha-Android-SDK/README.md

 This application is used to create MTCaptcha component in Androd

+Import module in Code and can access the component using MTCaptcha class

 - MTCaptcha.init(): Allows to render the captcha with the package name and site key

 - MTCaptcha.getVerifiedToken: Returns the token after solving the captcha